 The minor is compatible with many other majors.
 These include business, communication studies, dance, English, film, history, and philosophy.

 A Home Away From Home

-Decision Height, a play written by Meredith Dayna Levy, received the Harold and Mimi Steinberg National Student Playwriting Award, along with numerous citations of excellence by the Kennedy Center American College Theater Festival.
-Meredith, now a student in Hollins’ M.F.A. program in playwriting, says, “I could not have asked for a more beautifully supportive and constructive development process than that which [the faculty] and my undergraduate and graduate peers so generously provided.
+Decision Height, a play written by Meredith Dayna Levy, received the Harold and Mimi Steinberg National Student Playwriting Award, along with numerous citations of excellence by the Kennedy Center American College Theater Festival (KCACTF).
+Meredith, now a student in Hollins’ M.F.A. program in playwriting, has had similar success with her new play, Coupler.
+It won KCACTF’s “Distinguished Production of New Work” award.
+Meredith says, “I could not have asked for a more beautifully supportive and constructive development process than that which [the faculty] and my undergraduate and graduate peers so generously provided.
 I feel really lucky to have had that support so early in my playwriting career.”